nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/catalog-settings.md

 - Select the **Allow product sorting** checkbox to enable a product sorting option on the categories and manufacturers pages.
 You can activate/deactivate sorting by *Position*, *Name*, *Price*, and *Date of creation*.

+  > [!NOTE]
+  > Selecting the value "Position" means that there will be no restrictions on the sorting of products.

   ![product_sorting](_static/catalog-settings/product_sorting.jpg)

   You can edit the **Display order** and **Is active** property of each option by clicking the **Edit** button.